VolksRat71/after-effects-mcp-enhanced/BATCH_QUEUE_IMPLEMENTATION_PLAN.md

-# Batch Command Queue System - Implementation Plan
+# Batch Command Queue System - ✅ COMPLETED

 ## Overview
-Transform the single-command system into a batch queue that processes multiple commands sequentially and returns all results together with progress tracking.
+Transformed the single-command system into a batch queue that processes multiple commands sequentially and returns all results together with progress tracking.

 ## 1. Data Structures